Sshashank0743/Python-Course/README.md

 You can Learn Python from scratch to expert level.

+Python is a popular programming language.
+It was created by Guido van Rossum, and released in 1991.

+It is used for:

+1. Web development (server-side),
+2. Software development,
+3. Mathematics,
+4. System scripting.

 ```diff
 @@ I am looking for self-motivated students interested in Python at different levels! @@
 ```